 Leader: Govenor Oakem Plainsrunner (Centauri City only)

 The Centauri Wilds are a rugged and fertile land north of Leonen.
 They are aptly named as it is a truly wild and untamed region.
 It is here that the nomadic centaur tribes make their home, though despite the name there are also some nomadic tribes of humans and wild elves that also live here.
-In the more isolated regions of the Centauri Wilds it is even possible to encounter tribes of Orcs, believed to be the descendants of Orcish raiders from the Darklands, stranded in the wilds by departing or defeated raiding parties.
+In the more isolated regions of the Centauri Wilds it is even possible to encounter tribes of Orcs and Half-orcs, believed to be the descendants of Orcish raiders from the Darklands, stranded in the wilds by departing or defeated raiding parties.
 There are few permanent residences in the Centauri Wilds though some centaurs have been influenced by the culture of nearby Leonen and have settled in various places throughout the wilds.
 The largest of these settlements is called Centauri city and it is a multicultural hub of trade for the region.
 While it does have a loose form of government it is local in its reach.

 Most centaurs, and other tribes that call the wilds home, continue to look to their tribal elders for leadership.
 Conflict between various tribes is not uncommon but is usually restricted to small skirmishes.
 The Centaur people long ago learned that if they fought each other with too much enthusiasm they would fall prey to the warlike Minotaurs of Minocea.
 The border between the Centauri Wilds and the Dominion of Minocea is ever fluctuating, and the Centaur tribes quickly forget their differences when their ancient enemy the Minotaurs come to threaten their way of life.